And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 And he was on.

-I I thought, by the way, ESPN was not for politics.
+I thought, by the way, ESPN was not for politics.

-Something happened some years ago that I don't know, made me think that politics and ESPN are kind of like water and oil in the Gulf of Mexico.
+Something happened some years ago that, I don't know, made me think that politics and ESPN are kind of like water and oil in the Gulf of Mexico.

 They just don't mix.

-Coinheiser said to Steve Nash, a lot of athletes try to steer clear of politics.
+Koenheiser said to Steve Nash, a lot of athletes try to steer clear of politics.

 You seem to be embracing it.

-Uh, do you speak for the whole team?
+Do you speak for the whole team?

 Do you think or just for yourself on this Los Sons thing?

-I can never speak for the whole team, but our owner asked us if any of us had a problem wearing the jerseys, and and nobody did.
+I can never speak for the whole team, but our owner asked us if any of us had a problem wearing the jerseys, and nobody did.

 So I think we're pretty like-minded on this issue.